yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/introduction.md

 The essential functional features of Cocos Creator include:

-- Data properties that can be adjusted in editor at anytime can be easily declared in the script.
+- Data properties that can be adjusted in the editor at anytime can be easily declared in the script.
 The adjustments to parameters can be independently finished by designers.
-- UI system that supports smart canvas adaptation and spares the alignment of coding elements can perfectly adapt to device screens of any resolution.
+- A UI system that supports smart canvas adaptation and spares the alignment of coding elements can perfectly adapt to device screens of any resolution.
 - Animation system that is specially made for 2D games supports animation trajectory preview and editing of complicated curves.
-- Scriptable development supported by dynamic language makes dynamic adjustment and the remote adjustment of mobile devices amazingly easy.
+- Scriptable development supported by a dynamic language makes dynamic adjustment and the remote adjustment of mobile devices amazingly easy.
-- By using the Cocos2d-x engine, when enjoying the convenience of scriptable development, you can also release games on various desktop platforms and mobile terminal platforms by one-click, with their superb features of the original level preserved.
+- By using the Cocos2d-x engine, when enjoying the convenience of scriptable development, you can also release games on various desktop platforms and mobile terminal platforms with one-click, with their superb features on the original level preserved.
-- Componentization of script and open plugin system provide developers with methods of customizing workflows at different depths.
+- Componentization of script and open plugin system provides developers with methods of customizing workflows at different depths.
 The editor can be adjusted on a large scale to adapt to the needs of different groups and projects.

 ## Usage instructions

-Cocos Creator is an applicable program that supports trans-platform operation between Windows and Mac, which can be started with one double click.
-Comparing to traditional Cocos2d-x workflows, it completely spares the requirements of setting up development environment.
+Cocos Creator is an applicable program that supports cross-platform operation between Windows and Mac, which can be started with one double click.
+Comparing to traditional Cocos2d-x workflows, it completely spares the requirements of setting up a development environment.
 After running, developers can immediately start game content creation or functional development.

 On the basis of data driven workflows, the creation and editing of the scene has become the core of game development.
 The design work and functional development can be done synchronously and coorperated seamlessly.
-No matter artworkers, directors or programmers, they can all click the Preview button at anytime in the production process to test the lastest form of the game in browsers, mobile device simulators or mobile devices.
+Regardless if your teammates are artworkers, directors or programmers, they can all click the Preview button at anytime in the production process to test the lastest form of the game in browsers, mobile device simulators or mobile devices.

 Programmers and designers now can realize various kinds of cooperative methods.
 No matter building the scene before adding functions or creating functional modules to let designers assemble and adjust them, Cocos Creator can always meet the needs of the development group.
 Features defined in the script can present themselves in the editor with the most suitable visual effects, which provides convenience for content creators.

 Content resources outside the scene can be imported in, such as: photo, sound, altas, skeleton animation, etc. Moreover, we are continuously improving the editor's ability of creating resources, which include the currently finished animation editor.
 Designers can use this tool to make very exquisite and vivid animation resources, and preview the animation in the scene at anytime.

-In the end, the finished game can be released on various platforms by using the on-click in graph tool.
+In the end, the finished game can be released on various platforms by using the on-click in the graph tool.
 From design and development to test and release, Cocos Creator can handle them all for you.

 ---